Increasing Impact through Innovation

 This challenge, sponsored by ESRI, had participants use ArcGIS Online to apply geospatial analysis tools to answer questions about the Ebola crisis in West Africa that can be impactful to response efforts.

-The winning entry was Using ArcGIS Online for Ebola-Crisis Burial Site and Burial Team Analysis, Planning and Data Collection submitted by Keeve Brine.
+The winning entry was Using ArcGIS Online for Ebola-Crisis Burial Site and Burial Team Analysis, Planning and Data Collection and submitted by Keeve Brine.

 Challenge #2: Integrate the Internet of Things